JohnKahn/Contestant/README.md

 ### Written in PHP, backed up by C
 Contestant uses PhalconPHP, a php framework written as a C-extension, optimized for speed!

 Because it is written in PHP, there is no need for any special tools.
-Just make sure to have the compilers you want and a browser other than Internet Explorer and you're ready to go!
+Just make sure to have the Java JDK and a browser of your choice and you're ready to go!

 ### Easy on the Admins
 The backend Admin Panel makes editing the configuration or adding teams a breeze.